shubhamrathi97/telepathology-frontend/README.md

+# Telepathology
+Telepathology project was created to work with mini digital microscopes that will help in remote pathology sample collection and reporting.
+Developed the application as MVP for early stage startup.
+As the startup no longer working on product, I have open source the project.

+Backend Deployed on Heroku and Frontend is deploy on Netlify.
+Telepathology Backend Git Repo - https://github.com/shubhamrathi97/telepathology-backend
-This project preview is available at

-Please use below crediential to view the Portal as different user have different access:
+This project preview is available at https://angry-visvesvaraya-81e8aa.netlify.app/ Please use below crediential to preview the Portal as different user have access to different sections:
 * Doctor (doc1@example.com, doc1)
 * Operator (op1@example.com, op1)